shahzaibtauqeer/cybersecurity-journey/README.md

 *"The quieter you become, the more you are able to hear." — Kali Linux*

-⭐ This profile updates weekly as I progress through my roadmap.
+⭐ This profile updates weekly as I progress through my journey.